NickWithBotronics/token-counter/README.md

 # token-counter
-Count tokens if a file using python.
+Count tokens of a file using python.
 Works with text, html, json, and pdf files.

 To use script run "py tokencounter.py File_Name.txt"